Towards Robust ResNet: A Small Step but A Giant Leap: Towards Robust ResNet

-\end{proposition} Its proof follows directly from the Eq.~\eqref{theoretical_judge_noise}.
-Eq.~\eqref{eliminate_noise} informs us that the small $h$ can compensate the negative effects of noise accumulated over the depth $D$.
-In other words, when ResNet is deeper (larger $D$), we expect $h$ to be smaller; while when ResNet is shallower, we allow $h$ to be larger.
+\end{proposition} Its proof follows directly from~\eqref{theoretical_judge_noise}.
+It can be observed from~\eqref{eliminate_noise} that a small $h$ can mitigate the adverse effect of noise that is accumulated over a large depth $D$.
+Hence, a deeper ResNet (i.e., larger $D$) requires a smaller $h$ while a shallower ResNet allows for a larger $h$.

-Here, we should be informed that, for a given depth of ResNet, we cannot reduce step factor $h$ infinitely small.
-In the limiting case, if we take $h = 0$, there would be no transformations from initial feature $\mathbf{x}_0$ to the final state.
-In this case, the noise during the transformation is perfectly bounded, but it also smooths out all transformations.
-In addition, if $h$ is too small, we probably need more layers (increase depth) of ResNet to get enough approximations, so that the transformed features can be matched with their target values.
-In this case, we increase the computational cost by introducing more layers.
+Note that for a given depth of ResNet, the step factor $h$ cannot be reduced to be infinitesimally small.
+In the limiting case of $h = 0$, though the noise after the feature transformations would be perfectly bounded, there is no transformation of the initial input feature vector $\mathbf{x}_0$, that is, all feature transformations are smoothed out.